mcroitor/moodle-local-idnumber/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## TODO

+ * keep idnumber template for each course
+ * UI is available from question bank menu
+ * generate UUID idnumber for question
+ * generate UUID idnumber for question category
+ * options for module:
+   * select generator type;
+   * generate idnumbers for empty;
+   * regenerate all idnumbers
+ * implement idnumber generation, question type based
+ * generate idnumbers (for questions and question categories) when course is created or updated